openhab/openhab-docs/mainui/settings/things.md

 - **Enable/Disable Things**<br>
   Select multiple Things using the top **Select** button and use the **Enable** or **Disable** buttons at the bottom or use the <!--F7 pause_circle --> pause button on the individual Thing pages.
 <!-- END MAINUI SIDEBAR DOC - DO NOT REMOVE -->

+## Inbox

+Many devices, technologies and systems can be automatically discovered on the network or browsed through some API.
+It therefore makes a lot of sense to use these features for a smart home solution.

+openHAB bindings can therefore implement Discovery Services for Things, which provide Discovery Results.
+All Discovery Results are put into the Thing inbox, from where they can be easily added to openHAB with just a few clicks.